Michael-F-Ellis/gohtx/README.md

 ### The HtmlTree struct

-`Goht` represents nested html elements with a recursive struct:
+`Gohtx` represents nested html elements with a recursive struct:

 ```
 // HtmlTree represents a tree of html content.